cdeck3r/BilderSkript/docs_site/content/post/040_imgclass.md

 ### Experiment

 We learn a model, a classifier, which maps images to class labels, e.g. full, partial, empty.
+The features are:

 * utilizes the Ludwig docker container
 * runs from command line;